jatin7/dse-graph-northwind-database/README.md

 #Create Notebook

-create a new notebook - Northwind, testGRYO database test its all in there:
+Create a new notebook - call it Northwind, connect to the testGRYO graph database Test its all in there:
 ```
 g.V().count() = 3209
 ```